sharif-doghmi/how-much-do-i-owe-app/README.md

 The app is currently only available on the Apple App Store.

-The app is fairly straightforward and I hope you don't face any problems using it.
+The app is fairly straightforward with built-in documentation in the "About" section, and explanations via tooltips.

 Please reach out to me with questions, feedback, and bug reports using the contact information below, or start a discussion in this git repository: https://github.com/sharif-doghmi/how-much-do-i-owe-app